jtcbrule/regress-plan/README.md

 ### Divide by zero and infinity ###

 Some of the symbolic expressions might result in a divide by zero.
-Sympy converts these expressions to +inf, -inf or nan as appropriate.
 To use curve_fit, we can either throw exceptions, or wrap the functions with:

     numpy.nan_to_num()

+This may require modifying the div() function.
+Also, I don't know how well numpy.optimize.curve_fit() will react to getting a float('inf') or float('nan').

 ### Weighted probabilistc search ###